ht-pham/ht-pham/README.md

 ### Hi there, I'm Hannah! 👋

-I'm a PhD student in Computer Science focusing on bioinformatics.
+I'm a PhD student in Computer Science focusing on applied AI in healthcare and bioinformatics.
 I love building intelligent systems that turn data into meaningful insights. 🚀

 ### 🔬 What I Work On
 - 🧠 **Machine Learning & Deep Learning**: Supervised learning, Graph Neural Network